dlebansais/Method.Contracts/README.md

 ### Contract.DisposeOfUndefined

-If you use `Contract.Unused(out ...)` you may get *warning CA2000: Use recommended dispose pattern to ensure that object created by 'out ...' is disposed on all paths*.
+If you use `Contract.Unused(out ...)` you may get [warning CA1062](https://docs.microsoft.com/en-us/visualstudio/code-quality/ca2000): *Use recommended dispose pattern to ensure that object created by 'out ...' is disposed on all paths*.

 Rather than turning the warning off, you can instead use `DisposeOfUndefined` to explicitely dispose of the object.